NikolayDPaev/lambda-script/README.md

  - ```empty(<expr>)``` checks if expression is cons or nil

 ## Imports
 **Imports** are also available.
-If the import statement is in the scope of pure function, then The imported file outside scope should consist only of assignments.
+If the import statement is in the scope of pure function, then the imported file outside scope should consist only of assignments.
 If the import statement is in impure scope, then there are no restrictions.
  - ``` import once ``` imports the file only if it has not been imported in the current scope.
 It prevents circular imports.
 ```
 import "example.ls"